Skip to main content

 vers kill

-Delete one or more VMs or clusters by ID or alias.
+Delete one or more VMs by ID or alias.

 This operation is irreversible - deleted VMs lose all state including filesystem contents, memory, and running processes.